cybertec-postgresql/pgwatch2/docs/advanced_features.rst

 Pgwatch2 also supports collecting internal statistics from the PgBouncer connection pooler, via the built-in special "pgbouncer" database and ``SHOW STATS`` command.
-To enable it choose the according *DB Type*, provide connection info to the pooler port and make sure the **pgbouncer** metric / preset config is selected for the host.
+To enable it choose the according *DB Type*, provide connection info to the pooler port and make sure the **pgbouncer_stats** metric / preset config is selected for the host.

 There's also a built-in Grafana dashboard for PgBouncer data, looking like that: